 A life that is full of laughter, fun, and friends shows great cognitive benefits.
 Interacting with other people may be one of the best and fun brain training exercises on Earth.
 Making fun and having a good relationship will not only benefit our emotional health, our brain will feel the benefits as well.

 Studies show that people with the most active social life have the slowest rate of memory decline.
 Laughter activates a wide range of regions in our brain.
 It activates areas vital to the learning process, focus, and creativity.

 So for a healthy brain, go out more, be active, join a club, volunteer, make friends, and most of all make fun and laugh yourself healthy.

 9. De-stress Your Lifestyle through Mediation And Yoga

 Chronic stress destroys brain cells and damages our brain’s regions associated with memories.
 Meditation, easy breathing exercises, or yoga are great ways to de-stress your lifestyle and improve focus, concentration, creativity, reasoning skills, and memory.

 Getting older is something we all have to face, luckily there are many ways we can slow the aging of our brain.
 Diet, and living a healthy and active lifestyle full of fun and laughter are the best ways to keep your brain sharp and focused.

-I have written in the past an article about the best herbs to improve memory and brain function, including brain enhancer tonic recipe.
+You can also read the article about the best herbs to improve memory and brain function, including brain enhancer tonic recipe.
 You can have a look at this article by clicking the link below.
 Some of these herbs can be easily grown in your garden, while others will need to be purchased at a herbal store.
-If you are interested in herbs and herbal remedies, you can find more useful information in my e-book the Herbal Remedies Guide.
+If you are interested in herbs and herbal remedies, you can find more useful information in the e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs.